anjosmi/hello-world/README.md

 - What if I have an empty String?
 - What if there are more than 2 words?
 - What if there are only numbers?
-- What if there is a empty String?
+- What if there is an empty String?

 ## Question2